School Psychology MEd/EdS

 The job outlook is very promising for school psychologists.
 The majority of school psychologists work in public school settings, but other places of employment include private schools, community agencies, hospitals and clinics, and universities.
 School psychologists generally work as practitioners, administrators, consultants, or faculty/researchers.
 Employment is projected to grow in the next several years, and one of the groups with the best job prospects will be those with specialist degrees in school psychology.
 Graduates are supported in finding employment through job postings announced via distribution lists, the state school psychology association, and the department of elementary and secondary education.

-- Stacy Bender, Assistant Professor of Counseling and School Psychology, College of Education and Human Development
+- Stacy Bender, Associate Professor of Counseling and School Psychology, College of Education and Human Development

 - Brian Daniels, Assistant Professor of Counseling and School Psychology, College of Education and Human Development

-- Tracy Paskiewicz, Lecturer I and Graduate Program Director of the School Psychology MEd/EdS Program, Department of Counseling and School Psychology, College of Education and Human Development
+- Tracy Paskiewicz, Senior Lecturer and Graduate Program Director of the School Psychology MEd/EdS Program, Department of Counseling and School Psychology, College of Education and Human Development

-- Melissa Pearrow, Associate Professor of Counseling and School Psychology, College of Education and Human Development
+- Melissa Pearrow, Professor of Counseling and School Psychology, College of Education and Human Development